colinsauze/SCW-tutorial/_episodes/05-modules-and-installing-software.md

 ~~~
 {: .output}

-**Note that the head node and the compute nodes have identical configurations in terms of what software is available, so you can discover if your program will run from the head node**
+**Note that the login nodes and the compute nodes have identical
+configurations in terms of what software is available, so you can
+discover if your program will run from the login nodes**

-From the output of the `module avail` command there should have been an entry `python/3.7.0` in the `/app/modules/langauges` section near the top.
-Lets go ahead and load this using the
+From the output of the `module avail` command there should have been
-Lets load Python version 3.7.0 as a module and attempt to run the python3 command.
-This should start a Python3 interpreter, we can exit python by either pressing Ctrl+d or typing `exit()` and pressing enter.
+an entry `anaconda/2019.03` in the `/app/local/modules/langauges` section
+near the bottom.
+Anaconda is a distribution including a variety of
+Python packages, and tools for managing them.
+Let's go ahead and load it.

 ~~~
-[s.jane.doe@sl1 ~]$ module load python/3.7.0
+[s.jane.doe@sl1 ~]$ module load anaconda/2019.03
+[s.jane.doe@sl1 ~]$ source activate
 [s.jane.doe@sl1 ~]$ python3
 Python 3.7.0 (default, Jul 13 2018, 10:08:05)
 [GCC Intel(R) C++ gcc 4.8.5 mode] on linux